taker-project/taker_v0/README.md

 - v1&mdash; more production-ready version: stabilize the problem format, add more functionality, write some tests
 - v2&mdash; final version: rewrite to C++ (?), fully stabilize the format

 Initially, Taker will be command-line.
-After the initial stable release, work on GUI tools can be started.
+After the initial stable release, work on GUI or Web tools can be started.

 ## When will it become 1.0?